Milk Blebs and Shooting Pain

 Breastfeeding is one of the most arduous tasks of motherhood.

-It is time intensive and sometimes quite uncomfortable and painful.
-And unfortunately for some, dealing with issues like milk blisters and milk blebs are part of the job description.
+It is time-intensive and sometimes quite uncomfortable and painful.
+Unfortunately for some, dealing with issues like milk blisters and milk blebs is part of the job description.

 Sometimes I couldn’t sleep at night and had to breathe through the waves of what felt like a needle stabbing me in the nipple.
 Ouch!
 I even started to question whether I had mastitis or thrush after consulting Dr. Google about my pain symptoms.

 Long story short, I treated my milk bleb at home for a few weeks, and eventually it went away!
-And I have now been milk blister and bleb free for a few weeks, so I want to share what I have learned to hopefully help another momma out!
+But after being bleb-free for a few weeks, another milk bleb appeared in the same spot as the previous bleb.

 What is a Milk Bleb?